Sruthi5797/soloscale-mistral-mcp-hackathon-2025/README.md

 - **Plan creative sequences** effortlessly
 - **Connect with students** and foster loyalty
 - **Guide poses** with smart, gentle feedback
+- **Create Content** additional stream of income and keep your sweet voice flowing ✨

-Focus on inspiring your students and growing your business—let us handle the rest. ✨
+Focus on inspiring your students and growing your business—let us handle the rest

 ## Our Servers & Where to Find Them 🔍